WalkerAndCoBrandsInc/aws-utilities/README.md

 Bundle of small utilities programs for use with AWS ElasticBeanstalk.

-## assign-to-layer

-assign-to-layer assigns instances that are already registered to the given stack to the given layer.

-    env AWS_REGION=us-east-1 STACK_ID= LAYER_ID= go run assign-to-layer/main.go

 ## eb-env

 eb-env fetches given environment variable from the environment or defaults to the ElasticBeanstalk [file ](/opt/elasticbeanstalk/deploy/configuration/containerconfiguration) that contains configuration options, along with environment variable.
 If environment variable is not found, it returns an empty string.